Skip to main content

 • Used to control the view label when using this join.
 In this example, we want fields from user_facts to look like they are part of the buyers table even though they are in fact from user_facts aliased in the model and generated SQL to buyer_facts.

-• This must be used jointly with join_to_view_as
+• This can be used jointly with join_to_view_as or used as a way to label a view within a topic.

 join_type: